 Many parents worry when their baby does not gain weight as expected; however, it is important to understand that the growth rate among babies varies, as does their weight gain pattern.

 Healthy newborns lose around 5–10% of their weight within a week of birth (1).
 However, they regain this weight within two weeks.
-By 12 months, the birth weight of most babies gets tripled (2).
+By 12 months, the birth weight of most babies has tripled (2).
 These weight changes indicate healthy growth and optimal calorie consumption in babies.

 If your baby does not gain enough or is underweight, there is often no reason to worry.
 Several benign causes lead to slow weight gain in babies.
 Consult a pediatrician to understand the exact cause and take steps to prevent any long-term problems.